white-and-red houses

 2. Low Allocation to top performing Funds in 2021.
 For 2022 and 2023 the allocation year-over-year remained rather unchanged (see item #1 above).
 It appears no more than a +/- 5% variance changed between 2022 and 2023 portfolio allocation.
 However, in 2021 I had a very low allocation for two of the top performing funds: The Flagship Real Estate Fund (this was called the “Interval Fund” at the time), which returned 29.3% in 2021 and the Growth eREIT II fund, which returned 34.3% in 2021.
 I had to hunt through my statements for this, but it wasn’t until August 2021 that some auto-invest contributions starting going towards the Growth eREIT II fund and it remained at a low allocation up until this day.
 And it was a similar story for the Flagship Real Estate Fund (aka Interval Fund) with auto-invest, which didn’t start happening until Oct 2021.

 3. Terrible merges and reinvestment timing.
 In Q4 of 2021 and Q1 of 2022 is when there seemed to be a lot of merging out of funds and loading up the Flagship Fund.
 It’s almost like management of my account was setup to fail.
 I do not believe this happened on purpose at all, just poor timing and the creation of a perfect storm for my portfolio.
 This was a move that was extremely lagging behind actual market conditions when it should have happened 2-3 quarters prior.
 As just mentioned, a very little amount was allocated into the Flagship Fund (formerly called the Interval Fund) in 2021 and majority (almost all) of that small allocation started to happen in Q4 2021.
 From this point on well into 2022, almost all merge transactions were out of various funds and merged into the Flagship Fund.
-This was happening way to late.
+This was happening way too late.
 The Flagship fund already had an outstanding 2021 year- I already missed the boat.
 Additionally, 100% of dividend reinvestments throughout 2022 and onwards also went into the Flagship Fund and the Development eREIT fund.
-Again, two funds that did not do well in 2022 and 2023 (see performance in table in item #1 above).
+Again, two funds that did not do well at all in 2022 and 2023 (see performance in table in item #1 above).

 At the end of the day, between the 4 items mentioned above, the timing of the investments, and the unpredictable housing and real estate market created a scenario where my Fundrise portfolio simply did not perform well and ultimately led to a negative net return at the end of the 5 year period.
 The primary takeaway here for me is I should have chosen my own funds and not let Fundrise do this automatically.